russelldb/bigsets/doc/bigsets-design.md

 - Add 'X' is concurrent with all other adds of 'X'
 - remove 'X' has no effect since an empty ctx dominates no added dots

+This is what I have implemented as default, no ctx provided by the client means empty ctx.

+#### 6.9.7 Batches

+All of this seems kind of simple, pick the "per-elem-ctx" option, until you consider operating on multiple elements.
+What if I want to add 10k elements at once?
+Or want to remove 10k elements?
+Just using the whole set clock as a context makes sense there.
+But it adds some much space and complexity.

 ### 6.10 Anti-Entropy